worldofmarcus/project-portfolio-5/README.md

 ### Site Admin

-* As a Site Admin I want to create, update and delete product posts so that I can manage my product content
+* As a Site Admin I want to search, create, update and delete product posts so that I can manage my product content
     * When admin is logged the product management page can be reached through the 'my account'-menu.

 * As a Site Admin I want to log out from the site so that I can feel safe that nobody can access my information